acaulfield97/RocketLaunchTracker/README.md

 ### 🔵 **Bluetooth screen**

 - Connect your device to an Eggtimer Receiver to track your rocket.
-- View the raw telemtry data for your rocket.
+- View the raw telemetry data for your rocket.

 <img src="src/assets/media/images/screenshots/rawdatascreen.jpeg" alt="Raw Data Screen" width="200"/>